 The Battalion is physically located within the shipyard, which is located in Kittery, Maine.
 Portsmouth Naval Shipyard is responsible for maintenance for the Navy’s nuclear submarine fleet among many other duties.

-Find information about the New England Recruiting Battalion including the main commercial and DSN numbers for the base, information on basic services, base transportation, lodging for TDY and PSCing personnel, and inprocessing.
+Find information about the New England Recruiting Battalion including the main commercial and DSN numbers for the base, information on basic services, base transportation, lodging for TDY and PCSing personnel, and inprocessing.

 Mission & Units